 In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Expectations, students must complete the following requirements for a standard diploma or twenty-two (22) credits for a regulation diploma, including demonstrated performance-based competency in technology, and all other state and local requirements in order to graduate from high school in the District.

-Class of 2016 Twenty-seven (27) credits

-Class of 2017 Twenty-nine (29) credits

 Class of 2018 Thirty-one (31) credits

 Class of 2019 (and thereafter) Thirty-three (33) credits

+Beginning July 1, 2018, students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
+A minimum score of sixty percent (60%) is required to pass the test and students may take the test as many times as needed to pass.
+Students that have passed a similar test within the previous five (5) years shall be exempt from this civics test.
+This shall be subject to the requirements and accommodations of a student's individualized education program or a Section 504 Plan.

 All required courses shall include content contained in the Kentucky Academic Standards, and electives shall address academic and career interest standards-based learning experiences, including four (4) credits in an academic or career interest based on the student’s individual learning plan.